mramshaw/Elastic/README.md

 }
 ```

-And check it exists (200 for yes, 404 fo no):
+And check it exists (200 for yes, 404 for no):

 ```
 HEAD academia